bethard/acl-pub/camera-ready-faq.md

    EPS), which allow the graphics to scale arbitrarily.
 Avoid GIF or JPEG images that are low resolution or highly compressed.

-   Your paper must look good both when printed (210 × 297 millimeters size, black-and-white) and when viewed onscreen as PDF (zoomable to any size, color okay).
+   Your paper must look good both when printed (A4 size) and when viewed onscreen as PDF (zoomable to any size, color okay).
 Thus, you may want to use color high-resolution graphics, allowing onscreen readers to zoom in on a graph and study it.
-However, *please* check that the same graph or photograph is legible when printed on a black-and-white printer.
-For example, different lines in a graph should not be distinguished only by color, although they can <i>also</i> be distinguished by color.
+However, *please* check that the same graph or photograph is legible when printed and in a PDF viewer at different resolutions.

-   A good test is to print the paper on your own black-and-white laser printer, and to view it in a PDF viewer at different resolutions.

    Don't go overboard on resolution; keep file sizes manageable.
 Note that vector graphics (e.g., encapsulated PostScript) look good at any scale and take up little space (unless you are plotting many